 Employment Agreements.
-We have not entered into an employment agreement with any of our executive officers.
+We have not entered into an employment agreement with any of our current executive officers.

 Severance and Change-in-Control Benefits.
-None of our current executive officers are entitled to severance or change of control benefits.
+None of our current executive officers are entitled to severance or change of control benefits; provided however, that the OPKO Health, Inc. 2007 Equity Incentive Plan provides for certain accelerated vesting upon change in control events.